 Any other local corrections (below the engineered planks) may have an effect or may not.

 Creaking noise is coming for looseness in boards or even more likely by cracked / weak boards.
-Such issues, which are problem before laying new wooden floors will often not be a problem after laying floors on top.
-It depends on the geometry of the issues though and therefore refitting of the boards prior to any wood flooring installation is always recommended.
+Such issues, which are a problem before laying new wooden floors will often not be a problem after laying floors on top.
+It depends on the geometry of the issues though and therefore refitting of the boards prior to any wood floor installation is always recommended.